EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

-Given a density and corresponding potential, **lmfa**{: style="color: blue"} will construct some estimates for the basis set, namely the generation of envelope function parameters **RSMH**&thinsp; and &thinsp;**EH** (and possibly **RSMH2**&thinsp; and &thinsp;**EH2**, depending on the setting of [**HAM\_AUTOBAS\_MTO**](/docs/input/inputfile/#ham)), analyzing which cores should be promoted to local orbitals, and reasonable estimates for the boundary condition of the partial wave that dete
+Given a density and corresponding potential, **lmfa**{: style="color: blue"} will construct some estimates for the basis set, namely the generation of envelope function parameters **RSMH**&thinsp; and &thinsp;**EH** (and possibly **RSMH2**&thinsp; and &thinsp;**EH2**, depending on the setting of [**HAM\_AUTOBAS\_MTO**](/docs/input/inputfile/#ham)), analyzing which cores should be promoted to local orbitals, and reasonable estimates for the boundary condition of the partial wave.

 {::nomarkdown} <a name="envelopes-explained"></a> {:/}
 {::comment}